leblancfg/autocrop/README.md

 ### Examples

+* Crop one image and write the cropped image bytes to stdout:
+    - `autocrop portrait.jpg > cropped.jpg`
+* Crop image bytes from stdin.
+This uses `-` instead of `--` because `--` is already argparse's standard option terminator:
+    - `cat portrait.jpg | autocrop - > cropped.jpg`
+    - `autocrop -- > cropped.jpg < portrait.jpg`
+* Crop one image and write to an explicit output file:
+    - `autocrop portrait.jpg -o cropped.jpg`
+* Crop one image and write into an explicit output directory:
+    - `autocrop portrait.jpg -o crop`
 * Crop every image in the `pics` folder, resize them to 400 px squares, and output them in the `crop` directory:
 	- `autocrop -i pics -o crop -w 400 -H 400`.
 	- Images where a face can't be detected will be left in `crop`.